andykent/orca/README.md

 The Orca DSL
 ------------

 Orca packages are written in a Ruby based DSL.
 It's really simple to learn in less than 5 mins.
-Here's an example orca.rb file with all you'll need to know to get started...
+Below is an example orca.rb file with some hints to help you get started.
+A more complete WIP example can be found in this gist... https://gist.github.com/andykent/5814997

+    group 'web' do              # groups are collections of nodes that can be referenced by name node 'web-1.mysite.com'   # nodes are usually machines or VMs that you intend to configure includes 'uploaders'      # groups are composable so a group can contain nodes from another group end                         # orca will execute tasks concurrently across all nodes in a group

     # define a new pacage called 'gem' that provides some actions for managing rubygems
     package 'gem' do
       depends_on 'ruby-1.9.3'                     # this package depends on another package called ruby-1.9.3
       action 'exists' do |gem_name|               # define an action that other packages can trigger called 'exists' run("gem list -i #{gem_name}") =~ /true/  # execute the command, get the output and check it contains 'true' end
       action 'install' do |gem_name|
         run "gem install #{gem_name} --no-ri --no-rdoc"